join-monster/join-monster/README.md

 ## Usage

-See the `example` directory for a reference.
+See the [example repo](https://github.com/stems/join-monster-demo/tree/master/schema-basic) for a reference.
 I'll demonstrate the steps to set up this example.
 We'll set up a little API for a simple blog site for `Users` that can make `Posts` as well as `Comments` on people's posts.
 We will also let them follow other users.
 Here is a picture of the schema.

 ![schema-example](https://raw.githubusercontent.com/stems/join-monster/master/docs/img/schema-example.png)

 I'll omit the code to set up the SQL.
-A small set of SQLite3 sample data is provided in the example at `example/data/data.sl3`.
+A small set of SQLite3 sample data is provided in the [example](https://github.com/stems/join-monster-demo/tree/master/schema-basic) at `example/data/data.sl3`.

 ### 1. Declare GraphQL and SQL schemas like you normally would